If you're looking for an overview on the basics, here's a general overview on customer journey management.

 → Tip: You can use the stage descriptions on top of what you’ve added to the general journey info section to provide more details / information.

 A journey info section is useful to define your journey title, give a short description of what the journey is about, add tags and additional notes.
-Use the notes for internal information in order to make it easy to read, use icons/emojis, and format the text.
+Use the notes for internal information.
+To make it easy to read, you can use icons/emojis and format the text.

 → Tip: You’ll find multiple recurring micro-interactions, such as log-ins on a website or shop visits.
 You can link the same map into multiple higher-level maps.
 It’s helpful to keep track of the journey maps where a certain recurring interaction is included.

-To use journey maps as a common information system in an organization needs a standardization of your taxonomy including your journey map structure and zoom levels of maps.
+Using journey maps as a common information system in an organization requires standardization of your taxonomy, including your journey map structure and zoom levels of maps.

 This is the structure we suggest for management maps: